fyncom/fyncom-help/Privacy-Policy.md

 - To contractors, service providers, and other third parties we use to support our business.
 - To a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of the Company's assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by us about our Services users or other individuals is among the assets transferred.
 - To third parties to market their products or services to you if you have engaged with those third parties about their products or services via our Services.
-For more information, see [Choices About How We Use and Disclose Your Information](#bookmark=id.2s8eyo1).
+For more information, see **Choices About How We Use and Disclose Your Information**.
 - To fulfill the purpose for which you provide it.
 - For any other purpose disclosed by us when you provide the information.
 - With your consent.